Skip to Content

 Ceiling Height

-Because 5th wheels have a higher roofline, they usually come with taller ceilings than travel trailers.
-They often have the highest ceiling of all RV types, including motorhomes.
+Because 5th wheels have a higher roofline, they have taller ceilings than travel trailers.
 This makes fifth wheels the best choice for particularly tall travelers.
 Tall ceilings also allow for the use of ceiling fans.
 This can help keep the living space cool during hot summers.

 Winner: Fifth wheels have higher ceilings than travel trailers.